 In Downhill, regardless of whether it’s racing or riding for fun, we always know that crashing is a possibility.
 During race runs, stakes are high, every racer between the tape is pushing it for that top step on the podium and sometimes the tyres don’t always stay rubber side down.

 How will a rider that crashed during the first race cope with the pressure of the second race on the same track?
 We could see riders crash, learn and win all in the space of three days, which would be a whirlwind of emotions for both racers and fans.

 10. Does more time = better bike set-up?

-Although many teams will have managed to have had testing camps prior to the first race week in Maribor, the Slovenian World Cup rounds might be the first time that the riders are racing their new downhill bikes, meaning that changes in setups are likely to be made throughout the week.
+Although many teams will have managed to have had testing camps prior to the first race week in Maribor and a few riders will have been at the World Champs in Leogang, the Slovenian World Cup rounds might be the first time that most of the riders are racing their new downhill bikes, meaning that changes in setups are likely to be made throughout the week.